"The UK SpeedTrap Guide"

 Human Rights Issue.

 Questions should be directed to a solicitor not the author of the UK SpeedTrap Guide, it is very important you think about what you are going to do first.
-Contact my free legal team on the site.

 Maybe it would be better to take the punishment and learn a lesson, on the other hand